evelbulgroz/udacity-public-transport-project/README.md

 To enable offline caching, your server needs to be set up to support https.
 Mine isn't, so I just tested on my development machine.

 ## Build
-Enter `npm run build` from the root project directory in NodeJS.
+If you just want to give the app a go, a sample build is included in this repository.
+To create a new build, enter `npm run build` from the root project directory in NodeJS.
 When done, the app is ready to run from build/index.html.

 You'll get a ton of errors saying `The 'this' keyword is equivalent to 'undefined' at the top level of en ES module...`.
 These can be safely ignored.

-NOTE: You command terminal for the build script needs to speak Linux.
+Note: Your command terminal for the build script needs to speak Linux.
 I used Cygwin on my Win box.

-YMMV.
+Note: If you're not on Windoze, you may experience problems running the build script.
+At this time, I unfortunately do not have a solution for this, despite my best efforts to avoid platform specific syntax.

 ## CORS Proxy Required
 The Rejseplanen data service provider is not set up to deal with CORS issues, and is very unresponsive to requests for help/guidance and/or changes to their server setup.
 You'll need to setup up a CORS proxy on your own server to work around this issue.